 Aside from the rules, the park is known for its innovative approach to sustainability, like worm-powered toilets.
-These nature-inspired toilets don’t use water or chemicals, but there is no smell or mess.
-After going 1 or 2, you use your foot to pump a pedal, which separates your waste and the worms, then do their job to compost your business.
-Don’t worry; you don’t see any of these worms, they are hidden underground.
+These nature-inspired toilets don’t use water or chemicals, yet they still have no smell or mess.
+After going number 1 or 2, you use your foot to pump a pedal separating your waste, so the worms can do their job to compost your business.
+Don’t worry; you don’t see any of these worms.
+They are hidden underground.
 You sit and use it like a normal toilet before using the pedal.

 Park Ecology & Nature

 With a name that includes winding streams and lakes, Aigüestortes i Estany de Sant Maurici national park in the Spanish Pyrenees is known for water.
-As soon as you enter from the east entrance, you are greeted by the glittering St. Maurice Lake, with jagged mountains looming over its shores.
-Els Encantats, the jagged rock face, is one of the highest summits in the park and provides a stunning background from almost anywhere in the park.
+As soon as you enter from the east entrance, you are greeted by the glittering St. Maurice Lake, with mountains looming over its shores.
+Els Encantats, the jagged rock face, is one of the highest summits in the park and provides a stunning background from almost anywhere.
 As you hike through the park, there is no shortage of waterfalls, babbling brooks, alpine lakes, and meadow ponds.
 The national park has over 200 lakes.

 Thanks to the park’s regulations keeping the water sources clean and free of pollution and waste, the water here is so fresh you can go and drink it straight from a tap inserted into the mountainside.

 Aside from the water, the park is teaming with diverse flora and fauna.
 Some big mammals are in the park, including the European wildcat and brown bear.
 The smaller but equally as adorable mammals include the European pine marten, marmot, and short-tailed vole.
-Keep an eye out for the soaring birds of prey, including the Eurasian eagle-own and the bearded vulture.
-With so many water sources, there are plenty of water-loving frogs, alpine salamanders, and newts.
+Keep an eye out for the soaring birds of prey, including the Eurasian eagle-owl and the bearded vulture.
+With so many water sources, plenty of water-loving frogs, alpine salamanders, and newts exist.

-Flora fanatics should keep an eye out for the endemic Pyrenean lily and honeysuckle, wild thyme, Alpine pasqueflower, and dwarf juniper.
+Flora fanatics should watch for the endemic Pyrenean lily and honeysuckle, wild thyme, Alpine pasqueflower, and dwarf juniper.